 Try to vacation at a beach with at least one properly trained lifeguard on duty.
 Statistics from the United States Lifesaving Association (USLA) over a ten year period show that the chance of drowning at a beach without lifeguard protection is nearly five times the chance of drowning at a beach with lifeguards.
 And according to the USLA, the chance that a person will drown at a beach protected by USLA affiliated lifeguards is only 1 in 18 million (.0000055%).

 Research Your Beach Vacation Destination Options

-This page on TripAdvisor.com provides is one of the best places to start your beach vacation research.
-It provides links to information about the 60 best beach destinations around the world.
-You can narrow the list by geographic region and get a list
+This TripAdvisor page is one of the best places to start your vacation research.
+It provides links to information about the most popular beaches and sun vacation destinations around the world, and you can narrow the list by geographic region.

 - Travel Channel: Beaches

-This section of the Travel Channel's site is a gateway to loads of terrific information, tips and advice for choosing your beach vacation destination.
-Examples include Best Beaches for People Watching, Best Budget Beaches, Best East Coast Beaches, Ex
+This section of the Travel Channel site provides terrific information, tips and advice for choosing your beach vacation destination.
+Find articles on the Best City Beaches, Best Budget Beaches, Best Beaches for Wheelchair Users, and more.